Editor’s note: This blog post was last updated on by

 Despite a name that means ‘gigantic’ in Greek mythology and a reputation as ‘the biggest ship ever built’, Titanic was relatively modest in size compared to today’s ultra-modern megaliners.
 Measuring 882 feet in length and weighing just over 46,000 tonnes, Titanic was a giant of her time.
 Yet today, Allure of the Seas blows her proportions out the water, measuring in at 1187 feet in length and a huge 225,000 tonnes in weight.
 Allure also towers above Titanic, clocking in at 236 feet spread across 19 decks.
 That’s a huge 124 feet taller than the Eiffel Tower!
 In comparison, Titanic was 175 feet tall and housed just nine decks.

-While size does matter to some people, others prefer the intimate feel of small ship cruise lines such as Azamara Cruises, Celebrity Cruises or Silversea Cruises.
+While size does matter to some people, others prefer the intimate feel of small ship cruise lines such as Azamara, Celebrity Cruises or Silversea Cruises.
 Contemporary cruising offers the best of both worlds!

-While size differs quite significantly, maximum speed is surprisingly unchanged.
+While size differs quite significantly, the maximum speed is surprisingly unchanged.
 In fact, Titanic actually sailed faster than Allure, capable of doing 24 knots compared to Allure’s 22.6.
 Back in 1912, Titanic’s steam engines were state-of-the-art.
-By comparison, modern day cruise ships run on gas turbine or diesel electric engines.
+By comparison, modern-day cruise ships run on gas turbine or diesel-electric engines.

 Thankfully, today’s modern cruise ships are governed by stringent health and safety laws.
-If you embark on a cruise, you can rest assured that the vessel is equipped with enough life boat space to house every passenger and member of crew.
-While International Convention for the Safety of Life at Sea (SOLAS) equipment regulations state that lifeboats should cap capacity at 150 people, Royal Caribbean’s Oasis of the Seas is the first ship to boast next generation 370 person ‘mega lifeboats’ featuring a robust catamaran hull and dual 70hp diesel engines.
+If you embark on a cruise, you can rest assured that the vessel is equipped with enough lifeboat space to house every passenger and member of the crew.
+While International Convention for the Safety of Life at Sea (SOLAS) equipment regulations state that lifeboats should cap capacity at 150 people, Royal Caribbean’s Oasis of the Seas is the first ship to boast next-generation 370-person ‘mega lifeboats’ featuring a robust catamaran hull and dual 70hp diesel engines.

 In the 1900s, passengers embarking on cruises resigned to disappearing completely off the radar.
-For first class passengers, wireless telegraph was available, however this was also used by the crew for ship operations.
+For first-class passengers, the wireless telegraph was available, however, this was also used by the crew for ship operations.
 When Titanic hit the iceberg, the only way to call for help was to send out a wireless distress signal, issue Morse light codes and launch flares in the hope that a nearby ship would respond.

 Bill Martin, VP and CIO at Royal Caribbean explains, “As a result, Quantum of the Seas will enjoy more bandwidth than every other cruise ship from every cruise line combined.
 This technology simply didn’t exist in July, let alone several years ago.”
 In-cabin phones allow cruisers to get in touch with fellow passengers and crew at the touch of a button, while some lines even rent out iPhones to help with reservations, shore excursions and keeping track of the kids!